SpiritBreaker226/pokemon-rewind/README.md

   - Display miminuim amount of informaiton of the card, so there will not be a detail view of each card nor displaying of images.
   - Display the minimum amount of information on the card, so there will not be a detailed view of each card nor displaying of images.
   - The user is allowed to search for one field at a time, which is how the search requirement is worded.
 The use of 'or' signals that the search a single field search requirement.
+  - The search value is saved when switching between each field so that the user can come back to the results later and compare the results.

 ## Installation and running this solution